All Episodes

 Is it unfair?

-I don't think so, because how did the parents get the money?
+I don't think so because how did the parents get the money?

-If they're not drug dealers and they work hard and they produce goods and services that people want, need and desire, and they built up extra money and they want to invest it in their children.
+If they're not drug dealers and they work hard and they produce goods and services that people want, need and desire and they built up extra money and they want to invest it in their children.

-Um, that is, you know, we live in a land where you know, life, liberty, and pursuit of happiness, and if you pursue happiness by giving these extra things to your kids, what's wrong with that?
+And if you pursue happiness by giving these extra things to your kids, what's wrong with that?

 I don't think there's anything wrong with that.

-I as I tell my children, you can't tell people how to spend their money.
+As I tell my children, you can't tell people how to spend their money.

 Doesn't mean they're doing it well, but you can't tell them how to spend their money.